-BAM Group was contracted by Sports and Entertainment Limited (SEL) to publicise the 2001 Crusty Demons Freestyle MX Show that was coming to Australia.
+Prior to becoming the worldwide phenomenon it is today, the BAM Group was contracted by Sports and Entertainment Limited (SEL) to publicise the Crusty Demons Freestyle MX Show in Australia.

-BAM Media was able to build on the underground profile the Crusty Demons riders enjoyed in Australia.
+BAM Media built on the underground profile the ‘Crustys’ enjoyed through the sales of its extreme motocross DVDs.
 The thought of the Crusty Demons remaining low profile and underground was soon shattered!

 The program showcased the spectacular action the Crusty Demons provided and showed the event as being more akin to a hardcore rock concert than any other arena-based motoring activity – thus extending the brand past its video/DVD sales.